 Using DirectSound, Rapture3D can use up to eight channels at most.
 For more channels on Windows, you need to use Steinberg ASIO.
 This is supported by most studio-grade audio hardware and allows many more channels, if you have the patience to configure them all.

-On OSX, Rapture3D always uses Core Audio to access your audio hardware.
+On macOS, Rapture3D always uses Core Audio to access your audio hardware.
 This also allows more channels than eight.

 The VST Plugin

-Rapture3D Advanced includes a VST plugin which gives you another way to use the Rapture3D decoder.
-Note that this does not use DirectSound, ASIO or Core Audio directly, because it is embedded into a VST host of some kind.
-It is the host that will access your audio hardware, but the plugin can be used to convert your ambisonic mixes into speaker feeds suitable to be sent to the hardware.
+Rapture3D Advanced includes VST plugins which give you another way to use the Rapture3D decoder.
+Note that these do not use DirectSound, ASIO or Core Audio directly, because they run inside a VST host of some kind.
+It is the host that will access your audio hardware, but the plugins can be used to convert your ambisonic mixes into speaker feeds suitable to be sent to the hardware.